risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### Wire protocol

 A wire protocol is a format for interactions between a database server and its clients.
 It consists of authentication, sending queries, and receiving responses.
 The wire protocol for PostgreSQL is called pgwire.
-If a tool or database is compatible with pgwire, that means that it can work with the majority of PostgreSQL database tools.
+If a tool or database is compatible with pgwire, it can work with most PostgreSQL database tools.